-Yes, and right now with the way things are going, and how Google is giving content that is mobile friendly top priority in search, this is critical to your online business development and success.
+And with the way things are going, and how Google is giving content that is mobile friendly top priority in search, it is important that your website is mobile responsive.

-Now I want to talk a little bit about customising a Genesis child theme in detail.
+Now I want to talk a little bit about customizing a Genesis child theme in a bit more detail.

-If you have the money, you can go beyond the ready-made child themes and pay for a developer to either customise, or create a unique child theme to work on Genesis Framework.
+If you have the money, you can go beyond the ready-made child themes and pay for a developer, like myself, to either customize, or create a unique child theme to work with Genesis Framework.

-If you don’t have the money to do this, as I mentioned earlier, you can use a premium WordPress plugin called Genesis Design Palette Pro, which will make it very easy to add some personalisation to your Genesis site.
+If you don’t have the money to do this, as I mentioned earlier, you can use a premium WordPress plugin called Genesis Design Palette Pro, or the Genesis Extender plugin, which will both make it very easy to add some personalization to your Genesis site.

 Installing & Setting Up Genesis In Your WordPress Site